pugliesino/MyTimeAlarm/README.md

 Use Libray:

-#include <MyTimeAlarm.h> include library
+#include <MyTimeAlarm.h> //include library

-MyTimeAlarm Timer1; Inizialize instances Timer1 -> MyTimeAlarm XXXXXXX;
+MyTimeAlarm Timer1; //Inizialize instances Timer1 -> MyTimeAlarm XXXXXXX;

-Timer1.on(5000) set Timer1 ON with the indication of the interval in milliseconds - return true or false
+Timer1.on(5000) //set Timer1 ON with the indication of the interval in milliseconds - return true or false

-Timer1.off() set Timer1 OFF - return true or false
+Timer1.off() //set Timer1 OFF - return true or false

-Timer1.active() to know if the alarm was triggered - return true or false
+Timer1.active() //to know if the alarm was triggered - return true or false

-if (Timer1.active()) Serial.println("Alarm Timer1"); for example (in loop...)
+if (Timer1.active()) Serial.println("Alarm Timer1"); //for example (in loop...)

-Timer1.change(3000,true); change Timer1 immediately (Interval, true) - return true or false
+Timer1.change(3000,true); //change Timer1 immediately (Interval, true) - return true or false

-Timer1.change(3000,false); change Timer1 NOT immediately  - wait for the alarm to start (Interval, false)
+Timer1.change(3000,false); //change Timer1 NOT immediately  - wait for the alarm to start (Interval, false)